wwwted/ndb-cluster-workshop/labs/Lab_1_install.md

 cp mcm_bin/etc/mcmd.ini .
 ```

 Edit MCM configuration before starting MCM daemon, manager-directory should be path to your MCM repository, you do not have to create the folder "mcm_data" as this is done at first start by mcmd.
+Also set path to the log file.
 ```
 manager-directory = /home/<user>/MCM_LAB/mcm_data
+log-file = /home/<user>/MCM_LAB/mcmd.log
 ```

 Update the setenv file if needed so PATH variable is correct (depends on version of cluster installed)